Nikhil-Wani/Data-structure-and-algorithm/README.md

 Data structures are the building blocks of any program or the software.
 Choosing the appropriate data structure for a program is the most difficult task for a programmer.
 Following terminology is used as far as data structures are concerned

-1 .Data: Data can be defined as an elementary value or the collection of values, for example, student's name and its id are the data about the student.
+1. Data: Data can be defined as an elementary value or the collection of values, for example, student's name and its id are the data about the student.

 2. Group Items: Data items which have subordinate data items are called Group item, for example, name of a student can have first name and the last name.